tanghao-xiaomi/docs/zh-cn/contest_2026/ai_hardware/mini_memo_guide.md

     ---help---
         AI-powered memory assistant with voice input,
         intent classification, and proactive reminders.
-        Requires VelaClaw framework for LLM and tools.
+        Requires openvelaClaw framework for LLM and tools.

 if LVX_USE_DEMO_MINI_MEMO